dojo/docs/dojox/form/manager.rst

 In a radio button group all observers are pooled together regardless of what element of the group they are attached to and attached to the whole group as the single form widget.

 Observers cannot be attached to non-form elements for obvious reasons (no way to deduce the change event).
-Use ``dojoAttachEvent`` for that.
+Use ``data-dojo-attach-event`` for that.

 An observer method is a method on the current form manager.
 They can be added by adding them to the form manager object using common JavaScript methods, or added dynamically with `dojo.parser() <dojo/parser>`_.